oliverjam/minimal-react-setup/docs/setup.md

 export default {};
 ```

 Finally we need to tell Jest to use these mocks for the file types we are importing.
-Add this to your `package.json`:
+Add this to the top level of your `package.json`:

 ```json
 "jest": {